 At Synergy Massage & Personal Fitness we recognize the importance of massage in achieving overall wellness.
 Created nearly 4,000 years ago, massage therapy it is actually one of the oldest treatments available in history.
 This health technique utilizes various bodywork to address muscular and soft tissue problems such as those caused by sports injuries.

 Our Synergy Massage therapists use Trigger point, Deep tissue, myofascial release, myoskeletal alignment technique, massage cupping and other skills to help our clients overcome pain, increase range of motion, and promote overall good health.
-We also educate our clients in self care techniques to further facilitate their well being.
-Such as: THAW Foam roller or Melt Foot and Hand balls.
+We also educate our clients in self care techniques to further facilitate their well being, such as THAW Foam roller.
 Relaxation to medical massage our therapists have the skills and compassion to facilitate your journey of wellness.

 We have created a comfortable and professional setting with you in mind.
 Relax to our massages and get rejuvenated with our treatments.